 Set goals and expectations

 As difficult as it might seem to run a sports club, success is ultimately determined not only by monetary resources but by effort and time invested in all areas of the organisation.
-By spending the time in creating a stronger relationship with both the community and the club’s members, and setting attainable goals for everyone involved, you’ll be encouraging more support and productivity which maximises the likelihood of finding the desired success.
+By spending the time in creating a stronger relationship with both the community and the club’s members, and setting goals for your employees, you’ll be encouraging more support and productivity which maximises the likelihood of finding the desired success.